Ravenscroft School: Academics

-Ravenscroft is an independent, co-educational college preparatory day school enrolling 1,239 students, pre-K through grade 12.
+Ravenscroft is an independent, co-educational college preparatory day school enrolling 1,254 students, Pre-K through grade 12.
 Ravenscroft employs more than 250 faculty and staff.

-The elementary school (referred to as the Lower School) has approximately 450 students ranging in grades from prekindergarten to 5th grade.
+The elementary school (referred to as the Lower School) has approximately 460 students ranging in grades from Pre-K to 5th grade.

 The Middle School at Ravenscroft serves approximately 300 students in grades 6th through 8th.
-The Middle School operates on an 8 day cycle, during which each course meets 6 times with a long session.
+The Middle School operates on an eight-day cycle, during which each course meets six times with a long session.

 The high school (referred to as the Upper School) has over 470 students.
 In the 2019-20 school year, 273 students took 558 advanced placement exams.
-The Upper School operates on an 8 day cycle, during which each course meets 6 times.
+The Upper School operates on an eight-day cycle, during which each course meets 6 times.
 Each student has a study hall built into their schedule.

 Fine arts

 Arts education includes Band, Choir, Drama, Strings, Visual Arts, Photography, Lower School Ensembles and Group Violin, as well as private lessons made available to students of all ages.
 Facilities include the 454-seat Jones Theatre and a 180-seat "black-box" Young People's Theatre, as well as numerous studios and practice rooms.